 Test your organization's resilience against modern phishing attacks.

 Employees can be the weakest link for security in any given organization.
-Not all employees have sufficient knowledge when it comes to staying safe from malicious emails.
-Attackers tend to leverage this to bypass security controls of the organization rendering multiple thousands of dollars’ worth of your IT Security setup potentially useless.
-If you don’t have answers to these questions, then you should consider the Social Engineering Assessment to test the waters with your employees.
+Not every employee has sufficient knowledge when it comes to staying safe from malicious emails.
+Attackers tend to leverage this to bypass security controls of the organization; making thousands and thousands of dollars’ worth of your IT security setup potentially useless.
+If you don’t have answers to these questions, then you should consider social engineering testing to assess the waters with your employees.

-Are your employees trained well to identify a phishing attack?
+Are your employees trained well to identify a social engineering attack?

 Are your business processes strong enough to identify a fraudulent transaction attempt?